Katwa

 Katwa is a sub-divisional town and railway junction in Purba Bardhaman district of the Indian state of West Bengal.
 It is the headquarters of the Katwa subdivision.
-The town was built at the confluence of Ganga and Ajay.
+The town was built at the confluence of the Ganga and Ajay rivers.
 Katwa is a border city of three districts; Purba Bardhaman District, Nadia District and Murshidabad District.

 Geography

 Location

 Katwa is located at 23.65°N 88.13°E. It has an average elevation of 21 m.
 It is situated between the Ajay River and the Hooghly River and so is bounded by water to the east, west, and north.

 Police station

 Katwa police station has jurisdiction over Katwa and Dainhat municipalities, and Katwa I and Katwa II CD Blocks.
 The area covered is 351.03 km2.

 Urbanisation

 88.44% of the population of the Katwa subdivision live in rural areas.
 Only 11.56% of the population live in the urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked on the map are linked in the larger full-screen map.